 In 2007, the Duwamish River Cleanup Coalition and South Park residents took their concerns about the Superfund cleanup directly to the Port of Seattle Commissioners, filling the Commissioners’ meeting room at their midday meeting at Sea-Tac Airport.
 After hearing from a parade of South Park residents, the Commissioners unanimously voted to exceed the EPA’s original cleanup order and do a full site cleanup, which allowed for the new public access and habitat area.
 During the Superfund cleanup from 2013-2014, the Port opened a field office in South Park and collected the community’s ideas for the site design.

-Once completed in Fall 2021, the park will be open for all to enjoy views of the Duwamish River and its shoreline marsh habitat from an elevated river walkway, explore a walking path with a hand-carried boat launch, and view public art designed with the community.
+Once completed in spring 2022, the park will be open for all to enjoy views of the Duwamish River and its shoreline marsh habitat from an elevated river walkway, explore a walking path with a hand-carried boat launch, and view public art designed with the community.

 Lushootseed is a Coast Salish Indigenous language spoken by many tribal communities in the Puget Sound region.
 The Duwamish River area has ancestrally been, and still is, a very active cultural area for Indigenous peoples from many backgrounds.
 This area is also one of the most ethnically and linguistically diverse in the city.
 Many immigrant and refugee communities are residents or have cultural connection to the area, especially Latinx, East Africans, Southeast Asians, and Pacific Islanders.

 - Public Shoreline Access Features (as of Fall 2021)

 - Public gathering area, seating, and entrance to shoreline pathways and viewpoints

 - Pathway and bridge to 275 feet long public pier and viewpoints

 - Interpretive trail to 0.5 acre restored marsh and riparian area